 If an SSDP is not an American citizen, he/she may be able to enter the US on a J-1 visa to accompany the Foreign Service member assigned domestically.
 Under this program, an eligible SSDP will enter the U.S. on a J-1 visa ( 3 FAM 1610, Domestic Partners).
 To apply for a J-1 visa, the SSDP must first obtain a Form DS-2019, Certificate of Eligibility for Exchange Visitor (J-1) Status.
-To obtain Form DS-2019, the Foreign Service employee must request an application form by email from Crystal Johnson the new Alternate Responsible Officer in HR/CDA/CC, or from her colleagues Bernadette Cole Byrd, or Elliott L. Harris, in HR/CDA/CC, and return it along with a copy of Form DS-7669, Affidavit Pursuant to Declaring Domestic Partner Relationship (scanned copy is sufficient).
+To obtain Form DS-2019, the Foreign Service employee must request an application form by email from Mrs. Bernadette Cole Byrd, the Responsible Officer in the Bureau of Human Resources, HR/CDA/CC, or from her colleague, Elliott L. Harris, Alternate Responsible Officer in HR/CDA/CC, and return it along with a copy of Form DS-7669, Affidavit Pursuant to Declaring Domestic Partner Relationship (scanned copy is sufficient).

 Upon receipt of the required documents and confirmation of eligibility, HR/CDA/CC will issue a Form DS-2019 through SEVIS (Student and Exchange Visitor Information System, under the auspices of the Department of Homeland Security) and send it via FEDEX to the SSDP participant.
 The SSDP must provide Form DS-2019, along with other required visa application forms, when applying for the J-1 visa at a US embassy or consulate overseas.
 Unmarried dependent children under the age of 21 of an eligible non-US citizen SSDP apply for a J-2 visa.